 A spinal cord injury usually happens because of a sudden severe blow to the spine.
 Often this is the result of a car accident, fall, gunshot, or sporting accident.
 Sometimes the spinal cord is damaged by infection or spinal stenosis, or by a birth defect, such as spina bifida.

 At the hospital, treatment starts right away to prevent more damage to the spine and spinal cord.
 Steps are taken to get your blood pressure stable and help you breathe.
 You may get a steroid medicine to reduce swelling of the spinal cord.
-A number of tests are done.
-These include X-ray of the spine, CT scan , MRI , and ultrasound of the kidneys.
-These tests are repeated over time to check how you are doing.
+A computed tomography scan (CT scan) and magnetic resonance imaging (MRI) may be done right away to help find out how bad the injury is.

 As soon as you are stable, rehabilitation (rehab) starts.
 The goal of rehab is to help prepare you for life after rehab and help you be as independent as possible.
 What happens in rehab depends on your level of injury.
 The rehab team will help you to learn how to:

 You may have follow-up tests to monitor your condition over time.
 These may include a bladder test, an X-ray of the spine, CT scan, MRI, and a bone density test.

 There is a lot to learn, and it may seem overwhelming at times.
 But with practice and support, it will get easier.

 Having a spinal cord injury changes some things forever, but you can still have a full and rewarding life.
 A saying among people who have a spinal cord injury is, "Before your injury, you could do 10,000 things.
 Now you can do 9,000.
 So are you going to worry about the 1,000 things you can't do or focus on the 9,000 things you can do?"